Barua people: Magh cooks

 The British built railways to expand the tea and Burma teak trade, ferrying goods, passengers, British sahibs, and zamindars.
 Magh Baruas, who were inherently exceptional cooks, were able to understand European recipes and adapt them with a touch of their own.
 Since Maghs were Buddhists and had no qualms about preparing pork or beef, they were employed by the British on steamers.
 The delicacies made by Magh Barua cooks eventually found their way into the colonial clubs of Kolkata.

 The Magh Baruas were appointed by the British and the affluent households of babus like the Shobhabazar Rajbari.
 Raja Nabakrishna Deb and his family often entertained British officials, and on such occasions, the Magh cooks were called in to prepare various European delicacies for the British.
-Maghs also traditionally serve as cooks in temples.
+Maghs also traditionally serve as cooks in buddhist temples.
 The Maghs thus found a steady source of income through their culinary expertise, with recipes being passed down for generations.

 Connection with the Arakanese or Rakhine

 In early times, most of the family names of the Magh Baruas were akin to the old Arakanese, for example: Mulaim, Chidayim, Lebaim, Hachagri, Annakka Phungi, Mimagri, Lualamba, Kamamsu, Kayanca, Dhumsam, Hosam, Kailangri, Roaja, Keja, Rambata, Cotta-Chattam, Chattam-suyana, Laoyela, Telam, Mocatelam, Hresa, Thanja, Acekkal, Phulakdalu, etc. In addition, old Arakanese personal names were also seen among the Baruas in the past.
 Some examples are: Mam-pru, Manca-pru, Toaila-pru, Cailapru, Hoa-pru, Keja-pru, Hrepa-pru, Anga-pru, Mayu-pru, Kalam-pru, Maha-pru and Aikyajaim.

 Even today, the Magh Barua community uses many Arakanese words in their daily life, such as phara (phaya-The Buddha), ataim-mang (Bengali pansalla or meeting), letha (from lethajin), phang (invitation to the monk), choyaim (offering food), khiong (temple), chadam, chabaik (eating pot), wa (rainy retreat), waik and gheing (ordination place).
-Moreover, by tradition the Baruas used to maintain Magi Era, instead of the Bengali Era (San) or Christian Era, similar to the people of Arakan.
+Moreover, by tradition, the Baruas used to maintain Magi Era, instead of the Bengali Era (San) or Christian Era, similar to the people of Arakan.
 At the same time, the dietary habits and culture of the Barua community of certain villages, mainly Mohamuni and Ranihat/Ichamati of Bangladesh resemble Southeast Asian food practices like those of Arakan.